 People called my mom and told her, “We were going to take Becky to the hospital last night because she was shaking so bad, and so sick.”
-I honestly don’t know how I wasn’t the abducted girl or the raped girl, or the dead girl, not living through it.
-Through the bar scene I met a guy and was married, committed adultery, and was divorced within a year.
+I honestly don’t know how I wasn’t the abducted girl or the raped girl, or just death, not living through it.
+Through the bar scene, I met a guy and was married, committed adultery, and was divorced within a year.
 Then I met my precious husband, who I am with now.
 We’ve been together for seven years.
 We have two wonderful children.
-Within the first couple of years we were both very lost.
+Within the first couple of years, we were both very lost.
 We just continued to party.
 Our marriage was a lot of partying, drugs, and alcohol.

 The only time I was clean was during the whole pregnancy.
 After our daughter was born I did good for a while, and then date night would come up.
 All that my husband and I knew to do at that point in our lives was to drink or party.
 We were both still so lost.
-Date night was when I “FELL” again.
+Date night was when I “Fail” again.
 It just got to the point where I was just so unhappy with myself.
 When she was about one and a half I was very unhappy.
 It was almost like a depressed state.
-The doctor tried to give me depression medicine and everything.
+They tried to give me depression medicine and everything, the doctor did.
 I was just not happy with who I was.

-I always said I would not be that mom who drank; or that mom who liked to party.
-From day one I wanted to be the best mom I could be.
+I always said I would not be that mom who drank; or that mom who seemed like a partier.
+From day one I wanted to be the best mom I could ever be.
 I wanted to be different.
 I wanted to change.
 I was tired.
 Just tired, is the word I would use; just very tired of being that person who kept failing.

 It was January 8, 2011, when I was cleaning our daughter’s bedroom.
 I went in there to dust, and the Lord knocked me to my knees on her bedroom floor where I laid it all out to Jesus right there on her bedroom floor.
 I cried out to Abba Father, for him to save me and to change me.
-I was so tired of every time I tried to change, which was a lot, I always failed.
-I always failed!
+I was so tired of every time that I tried to change, which I tried to change a lot, I always failed.
+I always failed.
 That day when I gave my life fully to Jesus is the day he rocked my world.
 Ever since then it’s been one extreme to the other.
 I always link back to Apostle Paul in the bible because I remind myself of him.
-I also went from being one extreme to the exact opposite.
+I also went from being one extreme to the absolute opposite.